Tushar-Maity/Tushar-Maity/README.md

 - 🔭 I’m currently working with **ReactJS** and **NextJS**

-- 🌱 I’m currently learning **MERN stack, ReactJS, JavaScript, TypeScript**
+- 🌱 I’m currently learning **MERN stack, ReactJS, JavaScript, MongoDB, NodeJS, Express**

 - 👯 I’m looking to collaborate with other **Developers**